Skip to main content

 Expand Your Reach by Working With 403(b) Plans

 If you currently work with 401(k) plans, you can leverage your experience to serve 403(b) plan sponsors and their employees.
-That’s because 403(b) plans have evolved to a point where they're not all that different from 401(k) plans.
+That’s because 403(b) plans have evolved to a point where they're not all that different from 401(k) plans, with the main difference being who can offer them.

 Here are some similarities between 403(b) and 401(k) plans: